CSC207-UofT/course-project-group-039-foodies/phase1/design_document.md

 #### MARK

 * ##### TASKS DONE:
   * Starting by refactoring the RecipeDatabase and DatabaseManager out, building the RecipeFactory, RecipeCollection, and RecipeCSVReader to replace them.
-Built the CSVReader class to read CSV files, and the UserCSVReader to store users permanently.
-Built the RecipeGateway and JSON classes to allow recipes to be added to the recipes.csv file automatically.
-Built commands to interact with sorts and filters.
-Refactored the GUI and CLI to extend a UserInterface abstract class so that they can both execute Commands.
-Did some basic refactoring and bug fixes at the end.
+  * Built the CSVReader class to read CSV files, and the UserCSVReader to store users permanently.
+  * Built the RecipeGateway and JSON classes to allow recipes to be added to the recipes.csv file automatically.
+  * Built commands to interact with sorts and filters.
+  * Refactored the GUI and CLI to extend a UserInterface abstract class so that they can both execute Commands.
+  * Did some basic refactoring and bug fixes at the end, fixing code smells and dependency issues, notably creating a RecipeCollectionFacade to help fix this

 * ##### NEXT STEPS:
-  * I plan to refactor how the GUI and CLI operate internally to make the implementation more SOLID, create a UserFactory to solve dependency issues, and implement an observer design pattern to allow RecipeBook and PreferenceBook to coordinate
+  * I plan to refactor how the GUI and CLI operate internally to make the implementation more SOLID, so that a nice looking GUI can be created while having all code be shared and seperated
+  * Fix the bugs in the issues tab
+  * Fix the remaining dependency issues
+  * Implement an observer design pattern to allow RecipeBook and PreferenceBook to coordinate

 #### MICHELLE